Saif2406/Kubernetes-deployment-/README.md

 → kube-proxy
 → container runtime

-#Kubernetes Terminologies :
+Kubernetes Terminologies:

  Pod: It represents one or more containers running in a cluster.

  Service: An abstract way to access pod/application.

  Namespace: It is used to remove name collision within a cluster.
 It supports multiple virtual clusters on      the same physical cluster.

  Node: Kubernetes worker machine.